ImmuneDynamics/ImmuneDynamics.github.io/spectre/spatial/spatial2.md

 ---

-Following cell segmentation using one of the above approaches, these workflows facilitate cellular and spatial analysis in R.
+Following cell segmentation using one of the above approaches, these workflows facilitate cellular and spatial analysis in R or FlowJo.

 <table class="table gmisc_table">
   <tbody>